NVasileiadis93/uniGasFoam/doc/GUIDE.md

 </p>
 </details>

-# uniGasInitialiseDict
+# uniGasInitialisationDict

 <details>
 <summary>Click to expand/collapse details</summary>
 <p>

-An example of the uniGasInitialiseDict dictionary is given here:
+An example of the uniGasInitialisationDict dictionary is given here:
 ```
 /*--------------------------------*- C++ -*----------------------------------*\
 | =========                 |                                                 |